sajya/sajya.github.io/source/docs/index.md

 **Sajya** is an open and free project whose goal is to provide easy implementation of the JSON-RPC 2.0 server for the Laravel framework.

-The manual contains information on using the package but does not explain the use of the framework.
+The manual contains information on how to use the package, but does not explain how to use the framework.
-It is strongly recommended that you read the [Laravel documentation](https://laravel.com/docs/).
+It is highly recommended that you read the [Laravel documentation](https://laravel.com/docs/).

 ----